eli-rich/aocutils/README.md

-# Some Go Helper Function
+# Some Go Helper Functions

+Made for the advent of code 2022